The ride home always seems faster than the ride there

 I want to live here!
 You said it like you were only half joking, and you knew I was being facetious anyway, or you knew that I was already stressing about how I was going to afford to build us a mountain getaway because maybe you were only half joking, and you know how I am.

-It was just beyond this bend that we were unable to see around and that happened a few times on this new trail and one time a huge elk passed in front of us about 50 yards away, and we all got nervous about its size and what else might cross the path unexpectedly.
+We were unable to see around just beyond this bend, and that happened a few times on this new trail.
+One time, a huge elk passed in front of us about 50 yards away, and we all got nervous about its size and what else might unexpectedly cross the path.

 We took pictures with our phones, and some were better than others.

-And there were enough hummingbirds and Stellar’s jays and other birds that we couldn’t identify to keep us busy enough to not say out loud that we were thinking about a bear or a mountain lion coming out of the brush and making us forget how beautiful it all was, at least that’s what I was thinking.
+And there were enough hummingbirds and Stellar jays and other birds that we couldn’t identify to keep us busy enough not to say out loud that we were thinking about a bear or a mountain lion.
+At least, that’s what I was thinking.
 And I didn’t say it out loud.

-I picked up a pretty good-sized tree branch, I guess it was more of a stick that I found lying on the ground by the side of the trail and I used it as a walking stick and kept turning it in my hand to grip it in different ways to get used to my weapon before I had to use it.
+I picked up a pretty good-sized tree branch lying on the ground by the side of the trail, and I used it as a walking stick.
+I kept turning it in my hand to grip it in different ways to get used to my weapon before I had to use it.

-And then we made it back to the parking lot, and I hadn’t used it for much of anything, so I propped the branch against a tree trunk upright so that someone else passing by later could use it if they wanted to.
+Then we made it back to the parking lot, and since I hadn’t used it for much, I propped the branch against a tree trunk upright so that someone else passing by later could use it if they wanted to.

-The air was still so cool, and it was time to leave because it would take us a couple of hours to get back home.
+The air was still cool, and it was time to leave.
+It would take us a couple of hours to get back home.

 And for some reason the ride home always seems faster than the ride there.